sometimescode/CollabCopy/README.md

 3) Add automation for book serial in case librarian buys 500 books and doesn't want to manually input 500 book copies.
 -
 Other improvements:
 - No security currently.
 Anyone can access admin panel.
+SessionAware already exists but also not being used.
 - No ability to upload own book cover.
 Currently pulling it from openlibrary.
 And if there is nothing pulled, there will be no image.